BadaraiahGuntapalli/restaurant_names/README.md

 # restaurant_names
-contains the restaurant names of different cities in India
+contains the restaurant names of different cities in India including small, big and metros.